This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Depending on circumstances, like adding a new person to your family, you may have to do some paperwork and readjust your monthly premium.
 Each person included on your policy will need to submit their own medical questionnaire and will be covered individually, even if you are paying for multiple people on one account.

-The reason policy length is so important with the Genki Resident policy as compared to their Genki Explorer traveler’s insurance is because of preexisting conditions.
+The reason policy length is so important with the Genki Native policy as compared to their Genki Traveler traveler’s insurance is because of preexisting conditions.

-With Genki Explorer traveler’s insurance, you have to reapply every two years, which means if you have surgery or develop any chronic issues in that time then when you reapply for a new policy, those will be considered pre-existing conditions and may be excluded from your coverage.
+With Genki Traveler insurance, you have to reapply every year, which means if you have surgery or develop any chronic issues in that time then when you reapply for a new policy, those will be considered pre-existing conditions and may be excluded from your coverage.
 It may even mean your application will be rejected.

-With Genki Resident, you don’t need to reapply so you will have the same insurance plan year-to-year as long as you keep paying your premiums.
+With Genki Native, you don’t need to reapply so you will have the same insurance plan year-to-year as long as you keep paying your premiums.

 You can use Genki’s price calculator to figure out how much your coverage would cost.